Jess Phillips: Online and email abuse

+In February 2025, a man was jailed for 28 weeks and made subject to a five-year restraining order, after pleading guilty to sending malicious emails to Phillips, Sadiq Khan, and a senior officer in the Metropolitan police.

 Personal life

 Phillips lives in Moseley and is married to Tom Phillips; the couple have two sons.
 Phillips employed her husband, previously a lift engineer, as constituency support manager until February 2019.

-Former professional footballer Kevin Phillips is her husband's cousin.
-In 2021, she announced that she had the human papillomavirus in her 20s.
-During a March 2022 debate on making a pandemic rule allowing at-home abortions permanent, Phillips spoke in favour and stated that she had also received an abortion years earlier.
+In 2021, Phillips said that she had had the human papillomavirus in her 20s.
+During a March 2022 debate on making a pandemic rule allowing at-home abortions permanent, Phillips spoke in favour and stated that she had also undergone an abortion years earlier.

-On 10 December 2021, Phillips presented an episode of the BBC's satirical news quiz Have I Got News for You.
+Phillips has appeared as a guest on the BBC satirical news show Have I Got News for You in June 2016, November 2016, May 2018, May 2019, May 2022, October 2022 and May 2024.
+On 10 December 2021, she presented an episode of the show.